 How Do I Organize and Store My Math Manipulatives?

-I go into detail about how to organize math manipulatives in my guided math resource, but here are 3 things to consider when thinking about math manipulatives organization and storage:
+I go into detail about how to organize math manipulatives in my Guided Math Workshop course (coming soon), but here are 3 things to consider when thinking about math manipulatives organization and storage:

 - Come up with an organization and storage system before you go back to school so 1) your students can learn the procedures and routines at the start of the school year and 2) you are focused on maintaining rather than try to come up with systems when you are in the midst of a busy school year.